learn-co-curriculum/binary-search-tree-manual/README.md

 ![Valid tree](./valid_tree.png)

 A binary search tree (BST) is a data structure consisting of nodes: it's called a Binary Search Tree because each node has at most two child Nodes and because its nodes are arranged in a specific order that makes it possible to search quickly.
 Each node has two attributes, often called `left` and `right`, and an additional attribute that stores the `value` of that node.
-The `left` Node contains a `value` less than the parent node, and the `right` node contains a value that is greater than the parent node.
+The `left` Node contains a `value` less than the parent node, and the `right` node contains a value that is greater than or equal to the parent node.
 Any node that has at least one child node is called a parent node, and any node that doesn't have any children is called a leaf node.
 The node at the top of the tree is called the root node.

 When a BST is traversed in order, it will output its values in sorted order.